DavidHe1127/Mr.He_HandBook/DevOps/AWS/S3/README.md

 Things to note:
 - `ListBucket` that allows listing a bucket operates on the bucket itself (not a path).
 To restrict access to a specific folder, it's must be set via `s3:prefix`.
 - `GetObject` and `PutObject` operate against objects, so the folder can be referenced in the ARN.

+### Reduce cost by using a bucket key

+Reducing the cost of SSE-KMS with Amazon S3 Bucket Keys.
+You don't need a bucket key if encryption is Server-side encryption with Amazon S3 managed keys (SSE-S3).

 ### Multi-part Upload